davidgasquez/handbook/Open Data.md

 Open protocols create open systems.
 Open code creates tools. **Open data creates open knowledge**.
 We need better tools, protocols, and mechanisms to improve the Open Data ecosystem.
 It should be easy to find, download, process, publish, and collaborate on open datasets.

 Iterative improvements over public datasets would yield large amounts of value ([Dune did it with blockchain data](https://dune.com/blog/the-community-data-platform))¹.
 Access to data gives people the opportunity to create new business and make better decisions.
 Open Source code has made a huge impact in the world.
 Let's make Open Data do the same!
+[Anyone should be able to fork and re-publish fixed, cleaned, reformatted datasets as easily as people fork code](https://juan.benet.ai/blog/2014-02-21-data-management-problems/).

 ### Why Now?